How (Not) to Pitch Me on Social Media

 When promoting yourself send a message being on point and do not aim to become friends if your sole intention is to promote yourself.

 Do you want to socialize with me online or get noticed?
-Link to me in your blog.
+Link to me on your blog.
 Share my content.
-I notice out of curiosity and vanity.
+I’ll notice out of curiosity and vanity.

 * CC image: Friends by blueseal.